 As they progress through the phases, creativity of language is allied with functionality as young people learn the crucial language they will need for day to day adult life and how they can apply it through different forms of communication (eg spoken, written, visual/ physical, signing).

 Making us stronger:

-Many of our children and young people have challenging early experiences relating to learning in English which challenge their self-perceptions and aspirational thinking in this area.
+Many of our children and young people have challenging early experiences relating to learning in English which impact their self-perceptions and aspirational thinking in this area.
 It is vital that we hold high aspiration on their part and show them the path to their potential.
 To succeed in this, we recognise the importance of bringing engagement and relevance to their experiences in order that they see purpose in what they are being asked to do.
-We believe we achieve this through:
+We believe we achieve this by:

 Where barriers to progress emerge during their time with us, responses are swift and robust:

 Our curriculum for English is designed to ensure that children and young people establish positive perceptions of themselves as readers, writers and speakers and build and refine knowledge and skills they need to express themselves in a range of contexts and styles, both in spoken and written forms.
 They will be challenged to use and apply their learning across the curriculum as they develop their appreciation of the premium value that English skills hold in the real world, both in daily life and in the workplace.